Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

 Runner up: The Misiki Orthopedic Pillow

-We’re used to those rectangular, fluffy, lopsided pillows of the past, but the Misiki pillow is a complete reinvention of it.
+We’re used to those rectangular, fluffy, lopsided pillows of the past, but the Misiki pillow is a complete reinvention of it and it is one of the best pillows for back sleepers.
 It looks different, it feels different, and I’ll tell you right now that it surely takes some getting used to.

-Technically, this pillow is acceptable for side and stomach sleepers as well, but based on the ergonomic design and support for your neck, it is initially meant to be a back sleeper pillow, and works best this way.
+Technically, this pillow is one of the best pillows for back sleepers which is acceptable for side and stomach sleepers as well, but based on the ergonomic design and support for your neck, it is initially meant to be a back sleepers pillow and works best this way.

 Built into the memory foam design, you get a vertebrae support area, extension area, and head support section on the opposite end.
 Head support extends to arm support, which seems odd for a pillow, but it has major benefits.

 If you ever curl your arm under your head while you sleep, you’ve woken up with pins and needles, and this numb, paralytic feeling to your arm.
-Misiki protects you from that feeling, and the damage that can occur from it.
+Misiki back sleepers pillow protects you from that feeling, and the damage that can occur from it.

 Misiki is on the higher end of the budget here, but much like with YourFacePillow, it works well to maintain your comfort and support throughout the entire night.

-The pillowcase is built out of a 60% polyester blend, but some users might run into irritation or initial odors after unpacking this from the 40% staple rayon material in the pillowcase cover.
+The cases of these pillows for back sleepers are built out of a 60% polyester blend, but some users might run into irritation or initial odors after unpacking this from the 40% staple rayon material in the pillowcase cover.
 It helps keep you cool, but it’s just not for everyone.